Shinmera/autobuild/README.md

 Provides the low-level build and recipe constructs and operations.
 This can be used to manually assemble recipes and builds.

 ### Client
-Allows the running of recipes standalone or as a build machine tied to a managing server.
+Allows the running of recipes as a build machine tied to a managing server.

+### CLI
+Allows the running of recipes standalone on the command line.

 ### Manager
 Manages builds and recipes and ties them into an event system to allow integration with extensions.